nnog23/MAZE_GAMEBOT/README.md

 # MAZE_GAMEBOT
- The project includes a maze generator for creating custom mazes with defined start and goal points, and an A* Algorithm implementation to solve these mazes efficiently.
+ The program for this project consists of two different sub-programs: one to generate the maze, and another to solve it.
+The researchers’ implementation of the maze generator allows the user to draw the walls, open spaces, and start and goal points.
+Users also have the capability to save and read the maze from a text file.
+On the other hand, the researchers decided to implement the A* Algorithm to solve the maze.